Sri Lanka

 Turkey

-Turkey, strategically located between Europe and Asia, is a key player in the global dairy industry.
-With a robust dairy cattle population and significant milk production, Turkey efficiently meets both domestic and export demands, despite facing challenges such as export decreases and environmental issues.
+Turkey is a significant player in the global dairy industry with a strong dairy cattle population and substantial milk production, meeting both domestic and export demands.

 Turkmenistan